MatteoDM23/UX-DESIGN--Workshop_Tuscany_Landing_Page/README.md

 # WEBPAGE--Workshop_Tuscany
+Landing Page of a photography workshop set in central Italy.
+This is merely a UI prototype built using <b>Figma</b>.</br>
-Landing Page about a photography workshop booking info Open the file "Workshop_Landing_Page.pdf" to display the landing page UI prototype.
+Simply open the above file "Workshop_Landing_Page.pdf" to display the page.